pyllyukko/user.js/README.md

 * By default **your browser trusts 100's of [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority)** (CAs) from various organizations to guarantee privacy of your encrypted communications with websites.
 Some CAs have been known for misusing or deliberately abusing this power in the past, and **a single malicious CA can compromise all** your encrypted communications!
 Follow [this document](CAs.md) to only trust a selected, trimmed-down list of CAs.
 * Keep your browser updated!
 If you check [Firefox's security advisories](https://www.mozilla.org/security/known-vulnerabilities/firefox.html), you'll see that pretty much every new version of Firefox contains some security updates.
 If you don't keep your browser updated, you've already lost the game.
 * Disable/uninstall all unnecessary extensions and plugins!
+* Use long and **unique** passwords/passphrases for each website/service.
+* Prefer open-source, reviewed and audited software and operating systems whenever possible.
+* Do not transmit information meant to be private over unencrypted communication channels.
 * Use a search engine that doesn't track its users, and set it as default search engine.
 * If a plugin is absolutely required, [check for plugin updates](https://www.mozilla.org/en-US/plugincheck/)
 * Create different [profiles][15] for different purposes
 * Change the Firefox's built-in tracking protection to use the [strict list](https://support.mozilla.org/en-US/kb/tracking-protection-pbm?as=u#w_change-your-block-list)
 * Change the timezone for Firefox by using the ```TZ``` environment variable (see [here](https://wiki.archlinux.org/index.php/Firefox_privacy#Change_browser_time_zone)) to reduce it's value in browser fingerprinting
+* If you are concerned about more advanced threats, use specialized hardened operating systems and browsers such as [Tails](https://tails.boum.org/) or [Tor Brower Bundle](https://www.torproject.org/projects/torbrowser.html.en)

 ### Add-ons